Dylan Scanlon: Mum who poisoned and beat son, 5, jailed for murder

 "What she chose to do to Dylan was angry, hateful and disgusting.
 I felt she had done this as revenge, and that she wanted to get my dad back," he added.

-The trial was told toxicological tests found levels of the antidepressant mirtazapine, which had been prescribed to Scanlon, in Dylan's system, at nine times the fatal dose for an adult.
+The trial was told toxicological tests found levels of the antidepressant mirtazapine, which had been prescribed to Scanlon, in Dylan's system, which would have killed nine adults.

+The court heard Scanlan must have popped the antidepressant tablets out of their packets one by one showing there was a premeditated plan to kill her son.

-Dylan was also found to have a significant number of bruises to his head and body.
+Dylan was also found to have suffered more than 30 "non-accidental" injuries, bruises on his head and body in the 24 hours before his death.

 Police found a note in the house suggesting she had planned for them both to die, the jury was told.

-The judge Mrs Justice Yip said: "The murder of any child by a parent is rightly dealt with as a matter of the utmost seriousness.
+The judge, Mrs Justice Yip, said: "The murder of any child by a parent is rightly dealt with as a matter of the utmost seriousness.

 "I must also reflect that you caused Dylan additional suffering by repeatedly assaulting him.
 I am sure you meant to kill Dylan but the mitigating factor is your mental disorder."

+The court also heard Scanlon had a low IQ and suffered from "moderate depression".

+The judge said if Scanlan had murdered Dylan six months later, she would have been given a whole-life sentence automatically, after a change to legislation for parents who kill their children.

-She earlier told the court it was clearly a "deliberate refusal" by Scanlon not to appear for sentencing and it was "disappointing".
+She earlier told the court it was clearly a "deliberate refusal" by Scanlon not to appear for sentencing and was also "disappointing".

 A senior nurse said he did not have the authority to physically compel her to come to the video room.